AECE - Advances in Electrical and Computer Engineering

 www.aece.ro

-The Journal policy is to publish high quality original scientific articles and reviews with permission from the Editorial Board.
-Papers must be written in English.
-They must not have been previously published and should not be under consideration for publication elsewhere.
+The Journal policy is to publish high quality original scientific articles with permission from the Editorial Board.
 The principal aim of the journal is to bring together the latest research and development in various fields of science and technology such as electrical engineering, electrotechnics, electric machines modeling and design, control of electric drive systems, non-conventional energy conversion, sensors, electronics, communications, data transmission, energy converters, transducers modeling and design, electro-physics, nanotechnology, computer science, artificial intelligence, pattern recognition, knowledge engineering, process control theory and applications, distributed systems, computer networks and software engineering.
+Papers must be written in English and they must not have been previously published and should not be under consideration for publication elsewhere.

 We provide on-line full-text free access to all published papers.
-Permanent links for every published paper are maintained by using the Digital Object Identifier (DOI) system.
+Permanent links to published papers are maintained by using the Digital Object Identifier (DOI) system by CrossRef.

 Faculty of Electrical Engineering and Computer Science